 Corps de Ballet | $30,000 – $50,000 | United States, Europe | Base salary, occasional touring | Experience, performance frequency, city/country cost of living |

-Soloist | $40,000 – $65,000 | United States, Europe, Asia | Base salary, performance bonuses | Company prominence, experience, regional demand |
+Soloist | $40,000 – $65,000 | United States, Europe, Asia | Base salary, performance bonuses | Company prominence, experience, and regional demand |

-Principal Dancer | $60,000 – $120,000+ | United States, Europe, Asia | Base salary, performance fees, guest appearances | Reputation, years with the company, frequency of lead roles |
+Principal Dancer | $60,000 – $120,000+ | United States, Europe, Asia | Base salary, performance fees, and guest appearances | Reputation, years with the company, frequency of lead roles |

-Freelance Dancer | $20,000 – $80,000+ | Global | Project-based fees, festivals, private events | Flexibility, reputation, networking, number of contracts secured |
+Freelance Dancer | $20,000 – $80,000+ | Global | Project-based fees, festivals, and private events | Flexibility, reputation, networking, and the number of contracts secured |

 Principal in a Prestigious Company | $100,000 – $256,000+ | Major Cities (NYC, London, Paris) | Base salary, endorsements, guesting, teaching | High company profile, extensive experience, media presence |